 1 Personal details Residential address (ma andatory) Client Nu ımber State Postcode number on your annual in to Member Online.
-Postal address Same as Residential address Title First name/s (mandatory) State Postcode Last Nan ne (mandatory) 2 Eligibility to open the account pirth (dd/mm/yyyy) (mandatory) Mobile phone number1 account as I have re age I am eligible to a 65 and not retired (f of the QSuper Prod sition to Retirement (TTR) Income eached my preservation age (the ccess my super), but am under age for more information, see page 14 uct Disclosure Statement for Work pho one number Income Account an this form is attached d Lifetime Pension (PDS) to which d).
+Postal address Same as Residential address Title First name/s (mandatory) State Postcode Last Nan ne (mandatory) 2 Eligibility to open the account Date of birth (dd/mm/yyyy) (mandatory) / I am opening a Transition to Retirement (TTR) Incom account as I have reached my preservation age (the age I am eligible to access my super), but am under ag 65 and not retired (for more information, see page 1 of the QSuper Product Disclosure Statement for Work pho one number Income Account an this form is attached d Lifetime Pension (PDS) to which d).
 Email Ad dress1

 3 Funding your Transition to Retirement Income account I would like to use my own money:1 I will make (or have recently made) the following contributions: The total approximate opening balance of my new Transition to Retirement Income account should be: A BPAY® payment using my details found in Member Online \$ \$ (This amount must be at least \$30,000).
-I have attached a cheque for Please complete each section that applies on the following pages for the sources you want this money to come from. \$ I would like to use money from my existing QSuper Deposited a cheque or EFTPOS 2 at a Member account/s: Centre \$ Transfer most of the money I have in my QSuper ¥ account/s to a Transition to Retirement Income Using money from a Defined account, but leave the following amount in my OR Accumulation account.
+I have attached a cheque for Please complete each section that applies on the following pages for the sources you want this money to come from. \$ I would like to use money from my existing QSuper Deposited a cheque or EFTPOS 2 at a Member Centre account/s: \$ Transfer most of the money I have in my QSuper account/s to a Transition to Retirement Income account, but leave the following amount in my Using money from a Defined OR Accumulation account.
 (You'll need to retain Benefit account \$10,000 in your Accumulation account if you wish If you use some of your QSuper Defined Benefit to keep it open.
 This is important if you wish to retain any insurance you may have.) account to open a Transition to Retirement Income \$ account, your Defined Benefit account multiple will decrease proportionately to the amount you transfer.
-Transfortho following amounts to a Transition to Once money is transferred out of your Defined Benefit Transfer the following amounts to a Transition to Retirement Income account: account, you cannot transfer it back. \$ OR % from my Accumulation account 4 Claiming a tax deduction Note : if you close your Accumulation account, any Do you want to claim a tax deduction for the current insurance you have will be cancelled and you may need to apply separately for a new Accumulation financial year for any personal super contributions? account if you wish to make future contributions. ○ Yes ○ No If you are transferring a percentage to your If yes, certain conditions need to be met to be eligible.
+Transfer the following amounts to a Transition to Once money is transferred out of your Defined Benefit Transfer the following amounts to a Transition to Retirement Income account: account, you cannot transfer it back. \$ OR % from my Accumulation account 4 Claiming a tax deduction Note : if you close your Accumulation account, any Do you want to claim a tax deduction for the current insurance you have will be cancelled and you may need to apply separately for a new Accumulation financial year for any personal super contributions? account if you wish to make future contributions. ○ Yes ○ No If you are transferring a percentage to your If yes, certain conditions need to be met to be eligible.
 Please Transition to Retirement Income account, you'll need to retain \$10,000 in your Accumulation refer to the Notice of Intent to Claim or Vary a Deduction for account if you wish to keep it open.
 This is Personal Super Contributions form before starting important if you wish to retain any insurance you your Transition to Retirement Income account. may have. \$ OR % from my Defined Benefit account · I would like to use the following money from another super fund Estimated balance: \$ Fund name: Fund ABN: I have requested to transfer these funds to my QSuper Accumulation account via Member Online or the app, or by attaching a Consolidate with QSuper form.